oci-oke-workshop-il/oci-cloudnative-internal/Lab Guide/LAB 3 - OCI Vault integration with OKE /README.md

 - Update the `oadb-wallet` file: **Copy the path of the directory where you save the unzipped files (execute the command pwd)**.

-- Create `oadb- wallet` secret as follow:
+- Create `oadb-wallet` secret as follow:

       - Name: `oadb-wallet`
       - Compartment: `Use the root for the purpose of this lab`